2010–11 Israeli Basketball Super League: Relegation Playoff

-Ironi Ashkelon was relegated to Liga Leumit.
+Ironi Ashkelon was relegated to the Liga Leumit.

 2011 BSL All-Star Game

 On December 8, the BSL League Administration announced the re-establishment of the BSL All-Star Game, which played on January 12, 2011.
 The main event was the game between the Israeli All-Stars (coached by Effi Birnbaum and Oded Kattash) and the International All-Stars (coached by David Blatt and Dan Shamir).
 The players were chosen by online voting.